Deviled Eggs With Candied Bacon And Fresh Dill

 PREPARE THE EGGS

 Place the cold eggs in the bottom of a large saucepan and cover with cold water.
-Bring the water to a full boil, and let it boil for 2 minutes.
+Bring the water to a full boil for 2 minutes.
 Remove from heat and cover the pan with a lid, letting the eggs sit for 12 minutes.
 They will continue to cook as they sit in the pan of hot water.

 Drain the eggs and place in a pan of cold water for a few minutes and then peel them while warm.
 After they are peeled, store them in a covered container in the fridge until ready to use.